lhainesaudio/ReaperScripts/README.md

-This repo contains all of my REAPER scripts.
+This repo contains all of my REAPER scripts, organised into folders so you can find them easier.

 I write these scripts as and when I find myself wanting a certain function within REAPER.
 If you have any suggestions find me at the social links below and I'll add it to my list and see if I can put something together.